achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 by the turtle based on the commands executed that indicate the movement of the turtle and when the pen was up or down during the movement of the turtle.
-This information will be passed on to ViewTurtle to draw the proper lines on the display. getAllVariables() will be called  by Visualizer to get the state of each environmental variable accessible to the user.
-These states will be passed on to VariablesPane to be displayed by the UI. getVariable() will be called by Executor to pass along the proper variable objects corresponding to the available environmental variables displayed by VariablesPane.
+This information will be passed on to ViewTurtle to draw the proper lines on the display. getVariable() will be called  by Visualizer to get the state of each environmental variable accessible to the user.
+These states will be passed on to VariablesPane to be displayed by the UI.
+Visualizer will have to specify the variable of interest for each variable. getVariable() will be called by Executor to pass along the proper variable objects corresponding to the available environmental variables displayed by VariablesPane.